SnoopLawg/PyAutoRaid/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-##### PyAutoRaid.exe (Main.exe)
+##### DailyQuests.exe
+Watch this video for a comprehensive introduction.
+[CLICK HERE](https://youtu.be/FOaXg9hXk3s )
-  - Double click Main.exe in your downloads folder to start it.
+  - Double click DailyQuests.exe in your downloads folder to start it. (it may take a second to open raid)
-  - The "GUI Interface" should show up first and then raid begins to open.
+  - The "GUI Interface" should show up and then raid begins to open.
 Nothing else needs to be touched unless it is your first time using the application, in which you should click the boxes of what Tasks you want to run.
-  - Following clicking all the checkboxes of what tasks you plan to run, make sure you have the number of Clan Boss fights for each difficulty inputted.
-(Ex.
-4 battles for UNM)
-  - Click "Calculate" then "Submit"

->In some cases the database does not fully create and it returns an "SQLite error, PyAutoRaid_Configure table not found".

-To fix this (for now) just run it again.
+  - If you do not want it to run automatically, go to your DQconfig.ini file and change the automated to equal False
+  - If you have manual off, you can do manual runs

 ______________________________________________________________________________________________________________________________
 ##### Windows Task Scheduler
 This is needed if you want the app to run every hour.